irchelp/irchelp.github.io/clients/mac/ircle_setup.md

 identity (the username and your machine's IP address).
 After the connection is made, the server tells you how many people are connected to this network, how many channels there are, etc., plus a _message of the day_ which contains important policies and announcements.

+{::comment}
 If you have any problems connecting, copy down the exact error messages and email us using the web form at [http://www.irchelp.org/irchelp/mail.cgi](/irchelp/mail.cgi) (be sure to select the Mac helper).
+{:/comment}

 ## Step 7.
 Chatting